cs1302uga/cs1302-ce14/README.md

    $ git checkout -b genericize
    ```

+   When you create a branch, it is as if Git makes a copy of the current
+   branch without the `cp` command!
+If you checkout the branch, then stage
+   and commit changes, then those commits do not affect the `master` (main)
+   branch.
+In this way, you can work on adding new features or fixing bugs
+   until you are confident that they work.
+Towards the end of this checkpoint,
+   you will checkout the `master` branch, and it will appear as it did when
+   branched earlier in the checkpoint.
+Then, you will merge changes from the
+   `genericize` branch into the currently checked out branch.
+You can do the
+   same kind of thing in your projects: i) branch to work on a new feature;
+   ii) stage and commit as you test that feature; then iii) once confident,
+   checkout `master` and merge your branch commits into `master`.
+This way,
+   your `master` branch is always in a good state.

 1. Confirm that you are on the desired branch using `git status` and/or
    `git branch`.

 1. Rewrite and document the `checkNull` method so that it only
    accepts references in its variadic parameter that are either all the same
-   type or all below a specific type in a hierarchy: i) introduce a generic
+   type or all below a specific type in a hierarchy:

-   type parameter for the method itself; then ii) use that type parameter in
+   1. introduce a generic type parameter for the method itself; then
-   the method parameters and, as needed, in the method itself. **Keep the following in
+   1. use that type parameter in the method parameters and, as needed, in the method itself.

-   mind:** Your implementation should only require a simple generic
+   **Keep the following in mind:** Your implementation should only require a simple generic
    type parameter -- an upper bound is not needed.
    You will need to also rewrite all calls to `checkNull` in other
    files so that they explicitly paramterize the method to the
    appropriate type.
 No raw types!

+1. **NOTE:** When checking the next step, your instructor or PLA will look at the list of
+   things you tried.
+They will not sign off on this checkpoint if you do
+   not do the steps above for each and every error.
+You should have
+   a log entry for each.

 1. **Compile all of the code**, including your modified `Utility`
    class, using `bin` as the default package for compiled code.